-This exciting “shovel ready” project seeks to create an additional four safe and secure self-contained units in the Logan region, with common space for learning and support activities and an office for on-site support.
+This exciting project will create an additional four safe and secure self-contained units in the Logan region, with common space for learning and support activities and an office for on-site support.
 Once completed this development will provide young Queensland women with approximately 4,000 additional nights of safety per year.

 By combining the strengths of various individuals, organisations and agencies for collective impact, this project has secured: